Puppies Can Be Hazardous To Your Health

 The Love

 In a bookstore, on a discount table, there was a big coffee-table book on dogs.
 Maddie flipped through its glossy color-filled pages, then her heart stopped.
-The photo was of a soft-coated wheaten terrier, often called a wheaten in reference to its color, a long-haired breed with long whiskers, big brown round friendly eyes vailed under sweeping bangs.
-It was described as a working farm dog, a ratter, with a friendly, loyal but fiesty disposition that originated from Ireland.
+The photo was of a soft-coated wheaten terrier, often called a wheaten in reference to its color, a long-haired breed with long whiskers, big brown round friendly eyes veiled under sweeping bangs.
+It was described as a working farm dog, a ratter, with a friendly, loyal but feisty disposition.
 Maddie was in love.

-On the ride home, she told Tess all the wonderful things she had in store for her.
-Maddie went down her checklist: “I bought a couple of books all about puppies, for me of course; made an appointment with a vet for your wellness checkup, shots, and a microchip; a ten-pound bag of food to transition your diet to a yummy organic chicken and veggies with probiotics, and healthy treats; and lots and lots of toys,” Maddie chatter on to say, “Like your pink collar?
-It matches the leash, but that too is for me.
-How about this cute heart-shaped ID tag?
-When we get to the condo, your new home, you’ll see your own private space in the kitchen, decked out with a crate and a plushy cushion bed.”
+On the ride home, she told Tess all the wonderful things she had in store for her, “You have an appointment with a vet for a wellness checkup, shots, and a microchip; yummy organic chicken and veggies with probiotics; and lots of healthy treats.
+You’re gonna’ love all your new toys.”
+Maddie chattered on, “Like your pink collar and matching leash?
+When we get to the condo, you’ll see your own private space in the kitchen, and a crate with a plushy cushion bed.”
 Maddie had even scheduled future appointments with a dog trainer.
 Nothing was too good for her little girl, no matter the strain on her budget.

 The first night sleeping arrangements did not go well.
-Tess cried all night from being left along in the kitchen.
-By four o’clock in the morning, Maddie was crying too from lack of sleep and not knowing what to do.
+Tess cried all night from being left alone in the kitchen.
+By four o’clock in the morning, Maddie was crying too, from lack of sleep and not knowing what to do.
 The second night, Maddie informed Tess, “I’m moving you and your crate to my bedroom.”
-By night four, ‘Okay . . .
-Tess, would you like to sleep in the bed with me?” sighed Maddie.
+By night four, she sighed and said “Okay Tess, would you like to sleep in the bed with me?”
 That next morning, she woke, thinking finally, sleep uninterrupted, as she looked up at a bright-eyed Tess who was already awake, sitting, and looking triumphant.
-That’s how things went for the following weeks, as Tess trained Maddie right up to the first appointment with the professional dog trainer.
+That’s how things went for the following weeks, as Tess trained Maddie right up to the first appointment with a professional dog trainer.

 The Training

 Maddie took it all in, took a deep breath, and focused on being the pack leader, although her heart pounded with doubt.
 She wasn’t sure of who frightened her more, Tess the tail wagging puppy or Jane the no nonsense dog trainer.
 Maddie told herself, “I can do this, I can do this.”
 As the weeks went by, Tess and Maddie learned new commands and tricks.
-Her confidence grew.
+Maddie’s confidence grew.
 She adopted a routine to practice the commands, followed with treats and play time.
-She found a perfect spot near her condo, where a hill sloped down to a small cove.
-It opened to a busy avenue, but was private enough to shield against distractions.
-“Free dog!'“ Maddie would say at the end of practice, and the beginning of play time as they would run up the hill.
+She found a perfect spot near her condo, where a hill sloped down to a small recess area that opened to a busy avenue, but was private enough to shield against distractions.
+“Free dog!'“ she would say at the end of practice, and the beginning of play time as they would run up the hill.

 The Hazard

-One day, play time did not go well.
-Maddie accidently dropped the leash, Tess kept running up the hill, over the top, and out of site.
-Chasing after her, Maddie tripped, her chest crashed against a concrete curb, the air in her lungs rushed out, leaving her breathless as her brain registered a sharp pain.
+One day, the start of play time did not go well.
+Maddie accidently dropped the leash, Tess kept running up the hill, over the top, and out of sight.
+Chasing after her, Maddie tripped; her chest crashed against a concrete curb, the air in her lungs rushed out, leaving her breathless as her brain registered a sharp pain.
 She struggled to her knees, slowly got to her feet, then walked on weak shaky legs to the top of the hill.
-Images of Tess running into the street raced through her mind where it braced for the sound of screeching cars.
+Images of Tess running into the street raced through her mind, bracing for the sound of screeching cars.
 But no such sound came.
 What she did see when she reached the top was Tess sitting, looking out at the cars.
 “Tess . . .
-Tess,” Maddie whispered haltingly through the chest pain, “What a good dog you are,” picked up the leash, and they sat together for a while looking at the cars, then slowly walked home.
+Tess,” Maddie haltingly whispered through sharp chest pains, “What a good dog you are.”
+She picked up the leash and sat next to Tess.
+Both looked out at the passing cars for a while, then slowly walked home.

-“I’ll just change into my night gown, go to bed and take a nap,” she thought, walking up the stairs to the bedroom.
+Maddy decided to take a nap and gingerly walked up the stairs to the bedroom.
 Tess joined her.
 Hours later, Maddie opened her eyes to a dark room and called, “Tess.”
 Nothing.
 She called a little louder, as much as the pain in her chest would allow.
 Still, no Tess.
-Painfully, Maddie lifted herself out of bed, using the wall as support.
+Painfully, Maddie lifted herself out of bed using the wall as support.
 She turned on the ceiling light and made her way to the top of the stairs, where she fainted.
-Totally unaware that her body was free falling backwards down the stairs, she twisted a wrist on the railing, banged her head against the wall and all fifteen steps.
+Totally unaware that her body was free falling backwards down the stairs, she twisted her wrist on the railing, banged her head against the wall and all fifteen steps.
 At the bottom of the stairs, her body crumpled onto the floor.
 Moments later, she opened her eyes.
 Tess was sitting next to her, gazing down into her face.
 “I wish you could bring me my cell phone,” Maddie whispered.
 Tess only licked Maddie’s face.

 Next